Guacamoley/portfolio/README.md

 # eportfolio-website
 A website I created with CSS and HTML.
-The website is responsive, smooth animations, smooth scrolling.
+The website features a responsive layout, smooth scrolling animations, and various other popup animations.